There's something dying inside us, in this modern world saturated with speed and distractions.

 this energy.

-Through touch, through breath, through presence,
+Through touch, through breath, through presence, he opens a space where:

 That's not to say that everything is easy.